132nd-vWing/ATRM_Brief/Pages/Airspace.md

 # AIRSPACE MANAGEMENT
+Note:
-Note: The following charts and instructions are superseeded by active NOTAMs and SPINS
+- The following charts and instructions are superseeded by active NOTAMs and SPINS
+- The following charts and instructions superseeds the TTP-5 ATC and Airbase operations

 <br>